Billaferd/QuantumNexus/Designers/CoreSetDesignAndMechanics.md

 The First Core Set for Quantum Nexus is not merely a collection of mathematically balanced game pieces; it is the forging of the game's intellectual and strategic soul.
 By committing to a four-domain launch architecture, we ensure deep, meaningful strategic options and razor-sharp identities for every faction.

 The integrated "Quad-Cycle" metagame ensures that every constructed deck possesses a natural predator within the ecosystem, while the strict sideboard parameters guarantee that players have the tools to adapt and survive.
-Supported by a dynamic escalation system tied intrinsically to territorial control, this design establishes a powerful, highly interactive foundation that will allow the Quantum Nexus platform to thrive, scale, and evolve.
+Supported by a dynamic escalation system tied intrinsically to territorial control and fiercely fluid combat mechanics, this design establishes a powerful, highly interactive foundation that will allow the Quantum Nexus platform to thrive, scale, and evolve.